mhz5/language-video-captions/README.md

 - Light/dark mode for the overlay
 - Export functionality for study notes
 - Add support for other video platforms and languages
+- Improve OCR accuracy for text extraction from caption screenshots

 ## Limitations